TeamCOMPAS/COMPAS/docs/getting_started.md

     git clone git@github.com:TeamCOMPAS/COMPAS.git

 COMPAS requires a C++ compiller, and the libraries gsl and boost.
-We include installation instructions for Linux/Ubuntu OS and macOS.
+We include installation instructions for Ubuntu/Linux OS and macOS.

-### 1.1 Instructions for Linux/Ubuntu OS
+### 1.1 Instructions for Ubuntu
+While we provide instructions for Ubuntu, other Linux distros will be similar; consult your documentation if you are unsure of which package manager to use.

 If you do not have a C++ compiler, you may download the g++ compiler using